MRCIEU/gwas-vcf-specification/README.md

 ## Rationale

 Specifying a format to store GWAS summary data is necessary to aid with data sharing and tool development.
-Using the VCF format can fulfil the following requirements
+Using the VCF format can fulfill the following requirements

 - It uses a pre-existing, well known and well defined format
 - Aligning against the reference genome and handling various difficulties such as indels, build differences and multi-allelic variants has been solved by the htslib library.